-Our patents and patent applications are owned solely by our subsidiary Lixte Biotechnology, Inc., or jointly by Lixte Biotechnology, Inc., and one of our collaborators.
+Our patents and patent applications are owned solely by our subsidiary Lixte Biotechnology, Inc., except in two instances jointly with one of our collaborators.

 The patent prosecution process is expensive and time-consuming, and we might not be able to file or prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we will fail to identify patentable aspects of our research or development before it is too late to obtain patent protection.
 Therefore, these patents and applications might not be prosecuted and enforced in a manner consistent with the best interests of our business.